-Whitby is purported to serve the best fish and chips in the country.
-And certainly the most well known restaurant is The Magpie.
-This traditional fish restaurant has traded on the quay for over seven decades, serving delicious traditional fish and chips and rich seafood hotpots for ultimate seaside comfort-eating.
+Whitby is purported to serve the best fish and chips in the country and was recently recognized as such.
+The UK's best fish and chip shop, Quayside Whitby, winner of the prestigious Fish and Chip Shop of the Year, 2014.
+The restaurant and take-away is situated right on the harbour side on Pier Road in Whitby with stunning views over the harbour, up to Whitby Abbey and out to sea.
+The Magpie, a traditional fish restaurant has traded on the quay for over seven decades, serving delicious traditional fish and chips and rich seafood hotpots for ultimate seaside comfort-eating.
 Alternatively, Fusco's of Whitby have been selling top-notch fish and chips since 1968.
 Finally, don’t forget to visit Fortune’s.
 No chips here, but you can buy the most delicious kippers from the smoking shed near the Abbey.
 Wrapped in newsprint, they’ll make the car smell delightful on the journey home!

 Whitby is full of charming, cosy little pubs, and one of the most well known is The Duke of York, a traditional tavern at the foot of the 199 steps leading up to the Abbey.
 With some pubs dating back to the 19th century, expect cosy interiors, open fires and low ceilings, as well as memorabilia and tributes to the town’s fishing and whaling past.
 If beaches and seaside views are more your bag then head down to the promenade and visit one of the tiny coastal cafés, serving warming hot chocolates in winter and refreshing ice creams during the warmer months.